davidhampgonsalves/davidhampgonsalves.github.io/content/posts/android-music-streaming-server.md

 With that I have a faily powerful and reliable music server(based on a few weeks of usage).
 I'm keeping an eye out for any devices with good PostmarketOS support to try that again.

+The setup guide for this can be found on [github](https://github.com/davidhampgonsalves/music-server).